Who We Are

 Our Goals

-Ben Blakey is an outdoor educator, teacher, and researcher currently working as an Outdoor Education Specialist in the Toronto Outdoor Education Schools (TOES) for the Toronto District School Board (TDSB).
-Previously he worked in independent schools in Toronto, most recently as an Environmental Education teacher & Ecoleader at the Toronto French School, as well as being on staff for some time at Crescent, Mabin, and Montcrest.
+Ben Blakey is an outdoor educator, teacher, and researcher currently working as an Outdoor Education Specialist (Supply) in the Toronto Outdoor Education Schools (TOES) for the Toronto District School Board (TDSB).
+Previously, Ben worked in several independent schools in Toronto, most recently as an Environmental Education teacher & Ecoleader at the Toronto French School, as well as being on staff for some time at Crescent, Mabin, and Montcrest.
 He has an extensive background in outdoor, experiential, and environmental education, having taught students from grades K – 12.
-His research interests include ecopsychology, summer camps, exercise neuroscience, and integrating ‘contact with nature’ at various levels of the education system.
-Ben is serving his 10th year on the COEO board of directors, and has worked previously on the editorial board for COEO’s academic journal Pathways: the Ontario Journal of Outdoor Education for 4 years.
-He is the father of 2 young girls, and is excited to be part of COEO’s work in the upcoming 2023/24 year.
+His research interests include ecopsychology, summer camps, and integrating ‘contact with nature’ at various levels of the education system.
+Ben is serving his 11th year on the COEO board of directors, having worked previously as Secretary, Director-At-Large, and Treasurer, as well as a being a member of the editorial board for COEO’s academic journal, Pathways: the Ontario Journal of Outdoor Education.
+He is the father of 2 young girls, and is excited to be part of COEO’s work in the upcoming 2025/26 year.

 Volunteer Coordinator, Devin Mutic